 Mast Cell Activation Syndrome Essential Oil Oral Rinse

 This is my list that works for me.
-Always test all essential oils on yourself in very dilute quantities to make sure you don’t react.
+Always test essential oils on yourself in a very diluted quantity to make sure you don’t react.
 Please be sure to read the safety notes at the end.